heidtjoh/machine-learning/README.md

 # Intro to Machine Learning
 <br/>
 This repository contains projects in the field of machine learning.
-I completed this projects during Udacity's <a href="https://www.udacity.com/course/intro-to-machine-learning--ud120">Intro to Machine Learning</a> course.
+I completed these projects during Udacity's <a href="https://www.udacity.com/course/intro-to-machine-learning--ud120">Intro to Machine Learning</a> course.
 <br/>
 <br/>
 <br/>